canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

 - Is expected to publish the hostname at which the server is reachable.
 - Is expected to run a server supporting one or more tracing protocols such as [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#opentelemetry-protocol-specification).
-- Is expected to publish via relation data, for each protocol it accepts, the port at which the server is listening.
+- Is expected to publish, for each protocol it accepts, the port at which the server is listening.

 ### Requirer